DDMJOHNM/devoblog/content/posts/go_style_notes.md

 When considering how to structure or write code, it is worth taking the time to think through ways in which the code may evolve over time.
 If a given approach is more conducive to easier and safer future changes, that is often a good trade-off, even if it means a slightly more complicated design.

-- Consistentcy: the code is consisitent with the broader google codebase.
+### Consistency: the code is consisitent with the broader google codebase.

 Consistency within a package is often the most immediately important level of consistency.
 It can be very jarring if the same problem is approached in multiple ways throughout a package, or if the same concept has many names within a file.
 However, even this should not override documented style principles or global consistency.